Archive for the 'marta randall' Category

 Marta Randall’s debut novel, Islands, was one of many suggested titles which were added to the original SF Mistressworks meme list (see here), though both the title and the author were unfamiliar to me – and, I wouldn’t be surprised to learn, to most sf readers.
 Which is a shame.
 Because Islands is a pretty good science fiction novel of its time.

-The cover art may leave something to be desired (even though it’s by Vincent Di Fate) and the strapline of “She could love again, a mortal woman – in a world immortals!” does the book no favours.
+The cover art may leave something to be desired (even though it’s by Vincent Di Fate) and the strapline of “She could love again, a mortal woman – in a world of immortals!” does the book no favours.
 It’s also completely inaccurate.
 But the prose within the covers is a degree better than was common among the more popular sf authors of the 1970s.

 The book is set some centuries in the future, after a failed attempt to melt some of the polar icecap for water got out of hand and raised sea level by tens of metres.
 Around the same time, a scientist discovered a treatment which made people immortal.
 And so, at the time when the story of Islands takes place, a smallish population of immortal dilettantes wander about the Earth, treating everything they do like a hobby.
 If there’s one weakness in Islands, it’s that there seems to be no infrastructure to support this population of immortal wastrels.
 Where does the power come from?
 Who makes the spoons?
 Who grows the corn and bakes the bread?